MaVdbussche/AirbusSources/README.txt

 I am aware not much of this app's code will be reusable, but still thought it might be useful to you to have access to this repository, so here it is.

+In case you were wondering, Pietlafrite and MaVdbussche are my two Github accounts, that I used indifferently.

 Here is my e-mail address in case you have any questions : vandenbusschemartin@gmail.com